jjackson19862017/freshwbs/readme.md

     - PostCode
     - FK User_Id to see who inputted the details.
 Could be used for stats later on.

-- Setup Wedding Events Table for 1 to Many, ie 1 Customer to many events, (just incase they want an anniversary, or renew of vows).
+- Setup Wedding Events Table for 1 to Many, ie 1 Customer to many events, (just in case they want an anniversary, or renew of vows).
     - Event_ID
     - FK Customer_ID
     - Appointment Date
+    - Hold Till Date
+    - Contract Issued Date
+    - Function Date
+    - Deposit Taken Date
+    - 25 Due Date
+    - Final Wedding Talk
+    - Final Payment Date
+    - On Hold
+    - Contract Returned
+    - Agreement Signed
+    - Deposit Taken
+    - 25% Payment Taken
+    - Had Final Talk
-    -
+    - Cost

 ## Creating Permissions and Roles